 • Strengths and weaknesses in relation to other studies, discussing particularly any differences in results

 • Meaning of the study: possible mechanisms and implications for clinicians or policymakers

 • Unanswered questions and future research

-Conflict of interest: Are there other relationships or activities that readers could perceive to have influenced, or that give the appearance of potentially influencing, what you wrote in the submitted work?
-A declaration must be included (or… No other relationships/conditions/circumstances that present potential conflict of interest)
+Conflict of interests: Are there other relationships or activities that readers could perceive to have influenced, or that give the appearance of potentially influencing, what you wrote in the submitted work?
+A declaration must be included (or… No other relationships/conditions/circumstances that present potential conflict of interests)

 This structure is recommended, but it is not obligatory, for review articles and for case reports.
 Please note that, if the above structured discussion scheme is not followed in research papers, the manuscript will be returned without undergoing peer review.

 References should be typed single-spaced at the end of the text and numbered consecutively in the order in which they are first mentioned.
 References are to be limited to a maximum of 25 (or 50 in the case of review articles).
 The reference list must include all authors referred to in the text and in the tables or legends.

 References in the text must be cited as follows: (1, 2) not superscript.
 In the text, references shall be made by giving the name of the authors followed by the appropriate number.
 In the text, when there are more than two authors, only the name of the first author should be given, followed by “et al.”.
 In the reference list, all authors should be listed when there are 6 or fewer, when there are 7 or more only the first 3 should be given, followed by “et al.”.